PCI Approved Scanning Vendors: A Buyer’s Guide

 • Provide the completed ASV scan report to your acquirer(s) and Participating Payment Brand(s) where required.
 Additionally, keep your quarterly passing scans handy for your annual PCI assessment.
 You must provide these passing quarterly scans to your QSA, ISA, or whoever is performing your PCI assessment;

-What Exactly Must be Scanned?
+What Exactly Must Be Scanned?

 • Internet protocol (IP) addresses (for all the customer’s locations if multiple);